PBearson/esp-aws-iot/README.md

 cd esp-aws-iot/examples/subscribe_publish
 ```

 Place the downloaded device certificate to the "main/certs" directory.
-Rename the certificate to "certificate.pem.crt".
+Rename the certificate file to "certificate.pem.crt".

 Now open the menu config with the following command: